MuruganAD.com

 Applications of GAs

-has a large search domain could be suitable tackled by GAs.
-A popular growing
+The possible applications of genetic algorithms are immense.
+Any problem that has a large search domain could be suitable tackled by GAs.
+A popular growing field is genetic programming (GP).

 Genetic Programming

-not written in standard notation, but in prefix notation.
+In programming languages such as LISP and Scheme, the mathematical notation is not written in standard notation, but in prefix notation.
 Some examples of this:

 + 2 1 : 2 + 1